hturnbull93/spreddit/README.md

 ```

 `deletePost` takes an `id` and returns a Boolean.
 It attempts to find the post by the passed `id`, and returns false if it cannot find it.
 If it did, it deletes the post and returns true.

+Refactors:
+- Move the `createdAt` and `updatedAt` fields for the Post class up above `title`, for consistency with future entities.